Goodwill Logo

 The 1968 graphic sign was designed by the greatest designer of our time, Joseph Selame.
 He is a branding genius who created dozens of famous emblems for companies such as Kodak and CVS.

-The Goodwill logo is named Smiling G because it features a lowercase “g” that mimics half of a smiling face.
+The Goodwill logo is called the Smiling G because it features a lowercase “g” that resembles half a smiling face.
 The letter is in the upper left corner of the vertical rectangle.
-And the rectangle itself is styled like an old photo card: it is placed in a frame with an extension at the bottom, where the word “goodwill” is written.
+And the rectangle itself is styled like an old photo card: it is framed with an extension at the bottom, where the word “goodwill” is written.
 All text elements (including the “g”) are white, the central part is blue, and the outline and frame are black.

 The legendary logo is still in use today.
-On March 29, 2018, it turned 50 years old, and during that time, it has managed to be not only in commercials but also in popular TV shows.
+On March 29, 2018, it turned 50 years old, and during that time, it has appeared not only in commercials but also in popular TV shows.
 The company is in no hurry to give it up because it risks losing everyone’s trust without a recognizable visual identity.

 Font and Colors